MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-define-ext-text.md

 7. Select relevant check boxes for the document types where you want the extended text printed.
 8. Close the page.

+You can now add this extended text to documents.
+The following procedure explains how to add extended text to a sales order, but the same steps apply to any other document that you specified for the extended text.

 ## <a name="to-add-an-extended-item-text-on-a-sales-order-line"></a>To add an extended item text on a sales order line

 1. Open a sales order with a sales line for an item that has extended text defined.
 For more information, see [Sell Products](sales-how-sell-products.md).
 2. Select the line in question, and then choose the **Insert Ext.
 Text** action.

 ## <a name="see-also"></a>See Also

 [Setting Up Inventory](inventory-setup-inventory.md)
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)